GeomScale/volesti/README.md

 ./vol -file <filename> -sdp
 `
 - The default settings are: `20` iterations are performed, with HMC sampling with walk length equal to `1`.

 - You can use the following flags: i) `-N <number_of_iterations>` to set the number of iterations, ii) `-walk_length  <walk_length>` to set the walk length of the random walk iii) `-rdhr` to sample with random directions Hit and Run, `-hmc` to sample with Hamiltonian Monte Carlo with reflections.

 - Example:
   `./generate -n 10 -m 16`
   `./vol -file sdp_prob_10_16.txt -sdp -N 30 -hmc -walk_length 3`
   The function prints the values of the objective function of each iteration.

+## Volume estimation of correlation matrices (matlab code)

+In folder `matlab_code` we include the matlab code to estimate the volume of correlation matrices.
+To use the main function `volume` use the script `volume_example`.